cloudant-labs/slate/docs2017/tools/README.md

 Style
 -----

 Sample code illustrating how to invoke a capability should be provided in the following order:

-_Example of &lt;activity&gt;, using HTTP:_
+_Example of using an HTTP request to &lt;activity&gt;:_

-_Example of &lt;activity&gt;, using the command line:_
+_Example of using the command line to &lt;activity&gt;:_

-_Example of &lt;activity&gt;, using Javascript:_
+_Example of using JavaScript to &lt;activity&gt;:_

-_Example of &lt;activity&gt;, using Python:_
+_Example of using Python to &lt;activity&gt;:_

 ```
 Sample code line 1